Nexmo/conversation-ios-quickstart/docs/enable-audio.md

-## Getting Started with Audio 🔈 🔉 🔊 for Nexmo's In-App Messaging!
+## Getting Started with Nexmo In-App Voice!

-In this getting started guide we'll demonstrate how to build audio into a conversation app with Nexmo's In-App Messaging.
+In this getting started guide we'll demonstrate how to use In-App Voice for the Nexmo conversation iOS SDK.

 ## Concepts

-This guide will NOT introduce you to any of the following concepts:
+Our previous guides introduced you to the following concepts:

 - **Nexmo Applications**
 - **JWTs**
 - **Users**
 - **Conversations**
 - **Members**

-If you are unfamiliar with any of the above referenced concepts, checkout our quick start on simple conversations [here](https://github.com/Nexmo/conversation-ios-quickstart/blob/master/docs/1-simple-conversation.md)!
+If you are unfamiliar with any of the above referenced concepts, checkout our quick start on [simple conversation.](https://github.com/Nexmo/conversation-ios-quickstart/blob/master/docs/1-simple-conversation.md)

 ### Before you begin

 * _**[Contact us](mailto:ea-support@nexmo.com) for access to the CocoaPod (if you haven't already done so)**_
-* Ensure you have Node.JS and NPM installed (you'll need it for the Nexmo CLI) <sup>[1](#myfootnote1)</sup>
+* Ensure you have Node.JS and NPM installed (you'll need it for the Nexmo CLI)
 * Ensure you have Xcode installed
 * Create a free Nexmo account - [signup](https://dashboard.nexmo.com)
 * Install the Nexmo CLI: